Requesting Training and Services

-The University Imaging Center's network of facilities offers instrumentation and support for light and electron microscopy, multiplex ion beam imaging, tissue clearing, in-vivo imaging from subcellular to whole animals, image analysis, visualization, and slide scanning.
+The University Imaging Center's network of facilities offers instrumentation and support for light and electron microscopy, multiplex ion beam imaging, spatial genomics, tissue clearing, in-vivo imaging from subcellular to whole animals, image analysis, visualization, and slide scanning.

-In addition to training users to independently operate our instrumentation the University Imaging Centers also offers several end-to-end research and full sample preparation services.
+In addition to training users to independently operate our instrumentation, the University Imaging Centers also offers several end-to-end research and full sample preparation services.

-- Laser scanning confocal microscopes with multiphoton capabilities (two)
+- Laser scanning confocal microscopes with multiphoton capabilities

-- Super resolution Structured Illumination Microscopy (SIM)
+- Super-resolution Structured Illumination Microscopy (SIM)

 - Spinning disk confocal microscope